Q. Is parking free in Daventry's public car parks?

 A. If you have a valid Blue Badge you may park in any car park regulated by Daventry District Council, in any bay, and you are exempt from time restrictions.
 You must, however, abide by all other regulations including the requirement to park fully within a marked bay and you must display your Blue Badge clearly.
 The civil enforcement officer (CEO) will issue a Penalty Charge Notice (parking ticket) if your Badge is not clearly visible when he/she stands to the front of your vehicle.
 Please refer to the car park signs.

-For further information about Blue Badge eligibility, including how to apply, visit the Directgov Blue Badge page or Northamptonshire County Council's Blue Badge page.
+For further information about Blue Badge eligibility, including how to apply, visit the GOV.UK Website - Blue Badge page or Northamptonshire County Council Website - Blue Badge page.

 Q. I am currently on holiday in the UK and have a valid disabled person’s badge/certificate from my own country.
 Is it valid in Daventry?